nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 1. What: To redo the last action undone<br>
 Command: `redo`<br>
-Expected Message: `Completed redo for the change:...`
+Expected Message: `Completed redo for the change: ...`

 1. What: If there is no more actions to redo<br>
 Command: `redo`<br>